jforissier/secvideo_demo/README.md

+THIS CODE IS OBSOLETE AND WILL NOT EVEN BUILD ANYMORE

 This project is a proof-of-concept for secure video playback on ARM Trustzone hardware running Linux and OP-TEE.
 A linux application relies on OP-TEE and a Trusted Application to decrypt and display an image in a